Tell us about your move - are you buying, selling, or both?

 At Eden, we’re dedicated to transparency, and making sure we manage all of the legal stuff so you can focus on what truly matters.

-You’ll get your own dedicated property lawyer who you can contact whenever you need.
-You’ll also get access to our 24/7 online platform, ensuring you’re updated every step of the way.
+You’ll get your own dedicated conveyancer who you can contact whenever you need.
+You’ll also get access to our 24/7 online portal, ensuring you’re updated every step of the way.